phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 Currently, we only provide BIOS support, but support for UEFI is planned, too.
 If you'd like to help us with this, check out the [Github issue](https://github.com/phil-opp/blog_os/issues/349).

 ### BIOS Boot
 Almost all x86 systems have support for BIOS booting, even newer UEFI-based machines (they include an emulated BIOS).
 This is great, because you can use the same boot logic across all machines from the last centuries.
-But this wide compatibility is at the same time the biggest disadvantage of BIOS booting, because it means that the CPU is put into a 16-bit compability mode called [real mode] before booting so that that arcane bootloaders from the 1980s would still work.
+But this wide compatibility is at the same time the biggest disadvantage of BIOS booting, because it means that the CPU is put into a 16-bit compatibility mode called [real mode] before booting so that arcane bootloaders from the 1980s would still work.

 But let's start from the beginning: